Skip Navigation

 REQUEST FOR APPLICATIONS:

-IES has established the Early Career Development and Mentoring Program for Education Research (Early Career Program) in FY 2024 to prepare and support early career researchers at academic and non-academic research institutions and organizations to conduct high-quality education research that advances knowledge within the field of education sciences and addresses issues important to education policymakers and practitioners.
+The Early Career Development and Mentoring Program for Education Research (Early Career Program) supports grants that prepare early career researchers at research institutions (academic and non-academic) to conduct high-quality education research that advances knowledge within the education sciences and addresses issues important to education policymakers and practitioners.

-The Early Career Program provides support to early career faculty employed by institutions of higher education or early career researchers at non-academic research organizations who are developing education research careers.
-Each award will provide an early career faculty member or researcher with support for research (including salary for protected time to conduct research) and career development that includes training under the guidance of an experienced mentor or mentors.
-This program is part of IES's larger effort to develop a pipeline of talented education researchers who bring fresh ideas, approaches, and perspectives to addressing the issues and challenges faced by the nation's diverse students and schools.
-IES seeks to support principal investigators' (PIs) preparation to conduct the type of research IES funds in its research grant programs.
+Each award will provide an individual early career researcher with funding to conduct research, establish a longer-term research agenda, and obtain career development guidance and support, including training under the direction of an experienced mentor or mentors.
+This program is part of IES's larger effort to develop a cadre of talented education researchers who bring fresh ideas, approaches, and perspectives to addressing the issues and challenges faced by the nation's diverse students and schools.
+IES seeks to support principal investigators' (PIs) preparation to conduct the type of research IES funds in its research grant programs (https://ies.ed.gov/ncer/research/).

-For FY 2024, Early Career grant applications will be due January 11, 2024.
-The PI must have completed a doctoral degree or postdoctoral position no earlier than April 1, 2018 and no later than the start of the award period.
+Early Career grant applications will be due March 7, 2025.
 Additional details on the Early Career Program requirements and how to apply are available in the Research Training Programs in the Education Sciences (ALN 84.305B) Request for Applications.

 Back